Mixture-of-Experts with Gradient Conflict-Driven Subspace Topology Pruning for Emergent Modularity: Introduction

 \section{Introduction}

-The scaling of Large Language Models (LLMs) has been profoundly catalyzed by the Mixture-of-Experts (MoE) paradigm.
-By conditionally activating a subset of parameters, architectures like GShard \cite{lepikhin2020gshard} and Switch Transformer \cite{fedus2022switch} have broken the dense scaling barrier.
-Recent advancements, such as DeepSeek-MoE \cite{dai2024deepseek}, have further optimized this via fine-grained expert segmentation and shared-expert mechanisms, achieving remarkable efficiency.
+The scaling of large language models has been driven by the Mixture-of-Experts (MoE) paradigm.
+By activating only a subset of parameters per token, systems such as GShard \cite{lepikhin2021gshard}, Switch Transformer \cite{fedus2022switch}, and GLaM \cite{du2022glam} achieve efficient scaling under unified routing and scaling laws \cite{clark2022unified,zoph2022st}.
+Recent architectures, including DeepSeek-MoE \cite{dai2024deepseek}, further improve this paradigm via fine-grained expert segmentation and partial sharing.

-However, a fundamental limitation persists in these state-of-the-art architectures: \textit{structural parameter isolation}.
-In standard MoE designs, routed experts are instantiated as disjoint, independent tensors with no physical connectivity.
-To utilize these isolated experts, routers heavily rely on heuristic auxiliary losses to enforce load balancing.
-This leads to two critical failures: \begin{itemize} \item \textbf{Memory Overwrite \& Catastrophic Forgetting:} The pursuit of load balancing often forces semantically unrelated tokens to update the same expert.
-Since experts are isolated containers without orthogonal subspaces, new gradient updates inadvertently overwrite previously learned knowledge, creating a ``tug-of-war'' dynamic that is associated with performance in multi-task continuous learning. \item \textbf{Knowledge Fragmentation \& Hallucination:} The strict isolation of expert parameters severs the intrinsic semantic links between concepts.
-While shared experts provide a partial remedy, the routed experts remain functionally siloed, leading to fragmented knowledge representation that is prone to hallucinations when synthesizing complex information. \end{itemize}

-To explore a structural route toward mitigating for these limitations, we propose Mixture-of-Experts with Conflict-Driven Subspace Pruning (CDSP-MoE).
-Moving beyond the paradigm of isolated parameter containers, we ground our framework in the \textit{Universal Weight Subspace Hypothesis} \cite{gessner2025universal}, which posits that diverse tasks can be solved by varying combinations of a shared, low-rank basis.
-In CDSP-MoE, logical experts are no longer disjoint tensors but dynamic \textit{instantiations} carved out from a super-complete physical backbone via topology-aware masking.

-The core of our methodology is the Lagged Gradient Game, a mechanism inspired by multi-task gradient surgery \cite{yu2020gradient}.
-Instead of treating gradient conflict as optimization noise to be suppressed, we leverage it as a structural supervisory signal.
-By monitoring the cosine similarity of gradients between experts on the shared backbone, CDSP-MoE penalizes connections that cause interference.
-This forces the topology to spontaneously prune conflicting pathways, evolving a modular structure where experts specialize not by forced instruction IDs, but by minimizing physical interference.

-While the motivation stems from the challenges in scaling LLMs, CDSP-MoE proposes a fundamental shift in neural topology evolution.
-To rigorously isolate and visualize the emergent modularity without the interference of complex language semantics, we evaluate our framework on a heterogeneous multi-task benchmark (MNIST/Fashion-MNIST), serving as a theoretical proof-of-concept for the underlying mechanism.

-Our main contributions are summarized as follows: \begin{itemize} \item \textbf{Identification of Structural Isolation:} We identify that the parameter isolation in standard MoEs causes memory overwrite and hallucination, limiting their effectiveness in instruction-free routing. \item \textbf{Conflict-Driven Topology Evolution:} We propose CDSP-MoE, which utilizes a lagged gradient game to evolve expert modularity from a shared physical subspace without human-defined labels. \item \textbf{Robust Instruction-Free Performance:} Extensive experiments show that CDSP-MoE achieves superior zero-shot routing accuracy and interpretability compared to DeepSeek-MoE and LoRA baselines under blind inference protocols. \end{itemize}